 - You use illegal drugs such as cocaine and methamphetamines.

 - You are obese.

 How is an MI diagnosed?

-Your caregiver will ask when your chest pain started, what it feels like, and if anything makes it better or worse.
+Your healthcare provider will ask when your chest pain started, what it feels like, and if anything makes it better or worse.
 He will ask if you took nitroglycerin or other medicines.
 He will ask you about your medical history and if you have had these signs and symptoms before.
 You may need the following tests:

 - An EKG test records your heart rhythm and how fast your heart beats.
 It is used to check for damage to your heart.